Sec-Mini-Projects/FlyOnAShellCode/README.md

 **Example: Place the binaries and ".lib" file in the "<root>\TitanEngine\" folder and the dll into the same directory as the main .EXE**

-Compile the latest scyllaHide project and place the dll and configuration file in appropriate folder.
+Compile the latest scyllaHide project and place the dll and configuration file within the appropriate folder.

 **Example: Place the SycllaHide dll file in the "<root>\Release\plugins\x86\" folder.**